MrTriad/Toolbox/Sniffing_and_Spoofing/Sniffing.md

 Packet sniffing allows a person to observe and access the entire network’s traffic from a given point.
 It monitors any bit of information entering or leaving the network.

+## Tools
+- - [Responder](https://github.com/lgandx/Responder): A LLMNR, NBT-NS, and MDNS poisoner.
+It responds to specific NBT-NS (NetBIOS Name Service) queries based on their name suffix.
+By default, the tool only responds to a File Server Service request, which is for SMB.

 ### Types of sniffing
 - Passive: sniffing on hub-based networks.
 - Active: sniffing on switch-based networks.
 (More common)